-VI.C.1.f).(1) encourage residents and faculty members to alert the program director or other designated personnel or programs when they are concerned that another resident, follow, or faculty member may be displaying signs of burnout, depression, a substance use disorder, suicidal ideation, or potential for violence; (Core)
+encourage residents and faculty members to alert the program director or other designated personnel or programs when they are concerned that another resident, fellow, or faculty member may be displaying signs of burnout, depression, a substance use disorder, suicidal ideation, or potential for violence; (Core)

 Background and Intent: Individuals experiencing burnout, depression, a substance use disorder, and/or suicidal ideation are often reluctant to reach out for help due to the stigma associated with these conditions, and are concerned that seeking help may have a negative impact on their career.
 Recognizing that physicians are at increased risk in these areas, it is essential that residents and faculty members are able to report their concerns when another resident or faculty member displays signs of any of these conditions, so that the program director or other designated personnel, such as the department chair, may assess the situation and intervene as necessary to facilitate access to appropriate care.
 Residents and faculty members must know which personnel, in addition to the program director, have been designated with this responsibility; those personnel and the program director should be familiar with the institution's impaired physician policy and any employee health, employee assistance, and/or wellness programs within the institution.
-In cases of physician impairment, the program director or designated personnel, the program director or designated personnel, the program director or designated personnel, the program director or designated personnel.
+In cases of physician impairment, the program director or designated personnel should follow the policies of their institution for reporting.

-VI.C.1.f).(2)

-provide access to appropriate tools for self-screening; and, (Core)

-VI.C.1.g)

-providinge access to confidential, affordable mental health assessment, counseling, and treatment, including access to urgent and emergent care 24 hours a day, seven days a week.
-(Core)
+VI.C.1.e).(2) provide access to appropriate tools for self-screening; and, ^(Core) VI.C.1.e).(3) provide access to confidential, affordable mental health assessment, counseling, and treatment, including access to urgent and emergent care 24 hours a day, seven days a week. ^(Core)